pyAMPACT: A Score-Audio Alignment Toolkit for Performance Data Estimation and Multi-modal Processing: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the National Endowment for the Humanities (NEH) award HAA-281007-21.
-The opinions expressed in this work are solely those of the authors and do not necessarily reflect the views of the NEH.
+This work is supported by the National Endowment for the Humanities (NEH) award HAA-281007-21 and National Science Foundation (NSF) award 2228910.
+The opinions expressed in this work are solely those of the authors and do not necessarily reflect the views of the NEH or NSF.